Drug Free Workplace Policy

 Where to go for Help if you Have a Problem with Alcohol or Other Drugs

 Hamline's Employee Assistance Plan

 Available to employees and their families on a confidential basis 24 hours a day, 365 days a year which helps address a variety of concerns (parenting, education, aging, financial, legal, addiction and recovery).
 No identifying information is shared with the employer.
-Provided through Hartford Insurance.
-Call 1 (800) 964-3577.
+Provided through Lincoln Financial Group.
+Call 1 (855) 327-4463.

 Hamline's Counseling & Health Services Department

 Employees may seek help in obtaining referral sources and literature by calling (651) 523-2204.

 Many local agencies can be found in the yellow pages under Alcoholism Information and Treatment or under Drug Abuse Information.
 Be sure to check with your health insurance carrier for coverage and preferred providers.

 There are no fees or dues for attending support groups, which meet anonymously to discuss and resolve members’ common problems.